Sustainable Requirements Embraced by City of Key West

 Listen to the NPR report of "Key West Awash With

 Plans For Rising Sea Level" here.

-The Branch's leadership team and committee make-up is comprised entirely of volunteers.
+The Branch's leadership team is comprised entirely of volunteers.
 Thanks solely to these unselfish individuals' dedication, passion, expertise and, very often, long hours of volunteerism, the Keys Branch is making terrific inroads in spreading the good word about green-building initiatives.
-If you are interested in learning about sustainability and green building, and if you value camaraderie, teamwork and fun, email Ada Truesdell and have a discussion about volunteering for our Branch.
-You won't regret it!
+If you are interested in learning about sustainability and green building, and if you value camaraderie, teamwork and fun, email Bill Horn and have a discussion about joining our volunteer Branch family.

 History of Our Branch

-With an ever-increasing number of members in Monroe County, as well as a solid leadership group, the Chapter's Board of Directors will consider moving the Keys group to full Branch status in the Fall of 2013.
+With an ever-increasing number of members in Monroe County, as well as a solid leadership group, the Chapter's Board of Directors formed the Keys Branch.